- WWDC 2019 will be 3-7 June 2019

-We think this update will see greater unification between iOS and macOS (Apple has already confirmed that it will be easier to port apps from one OS to the other) but don't expect a full merger - not just yet, at any rate.
+We think this update will see greater unification between iOS and macOS (Apple has already confirmed that it will be easier to port apps from one OS to the other) but don't expect a full merger just yet.
 We've got a separate article where you can read more about the new features and interface changes we expect in macOS 10.15.

 This writer's favourite Apple OS, watchOS runs on the Apple Watch and has made some huge leaps forward in its first five major updates.
 This year we're hopeful that sleep tracking will be dealt with properly, and expect 2018's activity competitions to be extended to larger groups.
 Apple may even give in to popular demand and allow an always-on display, but don't hold your breath.